DipakGohilSimform/Git-Practical-Exam/README.md

-4. After approving the pull request dev branch will be merged with the master baranch.
+4. After approving the pull request dev branch will be merged with the master branch.
 In this case we own the master branch so we can approve the pull request.